HarveyYan/RL-Robotic-Control/README.md

 # RL-Robotic-Control

 A ~~preliminary~~ fair comparison between Q-PROP and Proximal Policy Gradient in the Hopper-v2 environment.
+(Minibatch size 64)

 ![placeholder](graph/hp_plot_new.png)